Mohamad-Sarfi/compose_persian_date_picker/README.md

 | `positiveButtonTxt` | sets the text for positive button, default value is تایید |
 | `negativeButtonTxt` | sets the text for negative button, default value is لغو |

+If you face any issues or have feedbacks I'd be happy to hear from you `sarfimohamad46@gmail.com`